 Hot rolled pickled and oiled steel refers to steel that undergoes descaling of its oxide film using hydrochloric acid bath.
 It will then be oiled to prevent rust formation, removes stains and contaminants, and improves formability.

-The process of pickling and oiling of a steel sheet offers cleaner surface that is easy to apply paint, deter corrosion and prevent degradation.
+The process of pickling and oiling a steel sheet offers cleaner surface that is easy to apply paint, deter corrosion and prevent degradation.
 The process of descaling occurs at ambient temperature and atmospheric pressure.

 Pickling and oiling methods are effective in making the steel sheet or slab malleable, sturdier, cleaner surface, and resilient against wear and tear.
 The finished product becomes easier to use in structural applications.